jeelabs/esp-link/FLASHING.md

 The goal of the esp-link project is to create an advanced Wifi co-processor.
 Esp-link assumes that there is a "main processor" (also referred to as "attached uController") and that esp-link's role is to facilitate communication over Wifi.
+This means that esp-link does not just connect TCP/UDP sockets through to the attached uC, rather it implements mostly higher-level functionality to offload the attached uC, which often has much less flash and memory than esp-link.

 Where esp-link is a bit unusual is that it's not really just a Wifi interface or a slave co-processor.
 In some sense it's the master, because the main processor can be reset, controlled and reprogrammed through esp-link.
 The three main areas of functionality in esp-link are:

 - reprogramming and debugging the attached uC
 - letting the attached uC make outbound communication and offloading the protocol processing
-- forwarding inbound communication and offloading the protocol processing (this part is the least developed)
+- forwarding inbound communication and offloading the protocol processing

 The goal of the project is also to remain focused on the above mission.
 In particular, esp-link is not a platform for stand-alone applications and it does not support connecting sensors or